Dining with Dogs in Restaurants: What Pet Owners Need to Know

 Dogs can dine at Cowfish on the patio at North HIlls

-Andy has also been to North Hills in Raleigh which is another outdoor shopping and entertainment area in the area.
-He felt welcomed at Cowfish, a local sushi and burger restaurant with locations here and in Charlotte.
+Andy has also been to North Hills in Raleigh, another outdoor shopping and entertainment area.
+He felt welcomed at Cowfish, a local sushi and burger restaurant located in both Raleigh and Charlotte.
 My biggest gripe is that Andy wants to look at everyone and will not sit down.
-I've decided that it is easier to keep it at home so I can relax.
-He is like a third child, although the best one I might add.
+It is easier to keep it at home to relax.
+He is like a third child, although the best one is.

 DINING WITH DOGS AT A COUNTER-SERVICE RESTAURANT MAY BE MORE CHALLENGING

 Even though I have an eight-pound dog that I can carry around like a baby, it is against the law for me to take him inside a restaurant and order food.
-Someone needs to stay with the dog outside while you order food or request a patio table with the hostess.
-One may be able to put a dog in a dog purse briefly to do this, but if you have a big dog then it does make it more challenging to abide by the public health laws to order even if you plan to dine outside.
+Someone must stay with the dog outside while you order food or request a patio table with the hostess.
+One may be able to put a dog in a dog purse briefly to do this, but if you have a big dog, it is more challenging to abide by the public health laws to order, even if you plan to dine outside.

 HOTELS THAT ALLOW PETS SHOULD HAVE A LIST OF DOG-FRIENDLY RESTAURANTS

-It was not open when we took Andy to Asheville with us last year so I look forward to going this year summer just for doggone curiosity.
-But, what's great about this center is that it will give you a guide to pet-friendly attractions and restaurants.
+It was not open when we took Andy to Asheville with us last year.
+But what's great about this center is that it will guide you to pet-friendly attractions and restaurants.

 Andy the Poodle at the DoubleTree Biltmore in Asheville, NC

-Andy took his dog bed to the Doubletree Biltmore in Biltmore Village in Asheville when we visited last summer.
-The staff was excellent with us as first-time pet-travelers. too.
-Andy was allowed to be in the lobby and the front desk gave us a list of nearby pet-friendly restaurants, which was very nice for that first night we checked-in.
+When we visited last summer, Andy took his dog bed to the Doubletree Biltmore in Biltmore Village in Asheville.
+The staff was excellent with us as first-time pet travelers, Andy was allowed to be in the lobby, and the front desk gave us a list of nearby pet-friendly restaurants, which was very nice for that first night we checked in.

 NOT ALL OUTDOOR PATIOS HAVE EXTERIOR ENTRANCES WHICH MEANS "NO DOGS ALLOWED"

-The Biltmore DoubleTree Hotel has a TGIF restaurant attached to it with a beautiful patio, but dogs are not allowed to dine there because there is not an exterior entrance to the patio.
+The Biltmore DoubleTree Hotel has a TGIF restaurant with a beautiful patio attached to it.
+Still, dogs are not allowed to dine there because the patio has no exterior entrance.
 You have to walk through the restaurant to get to the patio.
 Keep that tidbit in mind when you spot restaurants.
-A good rule of thumb is that if you see other dogs then you are fine.
+A good rule of thumb is that if you see other dogs, you are fine, or ask staff.

 TRAVELING WITH PETS

-When you are traveling with your dog and staying in a hotel, information about area restaurants are so important and honestly, it does take some planning.
-Heaven forbid if it rains.
+When traveling with your dog and staying in a hotel, information about area restaurants is so important; honestly, it takes some planning.
+Heaven forbid it if it rains.
 What then?
-Some dogs may bark in a hotel room when crated and then you run the risk of getting called by the hotel with a noise complaint.
+Some dogs may bark in a hotel room when crated, and then you risk getting called by the hotel with a noise complaint.

 Dogs are part of the family